HaoqinHong/flow-based-diff-gaussian-rasterization/README.md

 # flow-based-diff-gaussian-rasterization
 A differentiable rasterization method based on optical flow, referring to Gaussian-Flow, has been modified.

 This repo contains the cuda implementation of variables for calculating Gaussian flow (both forward and backward).
-While the original repo of 3D Gaussian Splatting is [here](https://github.com/graphdeco-inria/diff-gaussian-rasterization).
+While the original repo of 3D Gaussian Splatting is [here](https://github.com/graphdeco-inria/diff-gaussian-rasterization) and Flow-based 3DGS is [here](Zerg-Overmind/diff-gaussian-rasterization:main).

 ## Install
 ```bash